driverdrift/linux-docs/memory.md

-Display amount of free and used memory in the system
+display amount of free and used memory in the system
 ```sh
 free -h
 ```

-Add swap memory when necessary
+add swap memory when necessary
 ```sh
 dd if=/dev/zero of=/swapfile bs=128M count=8
 chmod 600 /swapfile